jamesthesnake/PumasDocs.jl/docs/src/tutorials/introduction.md

 The resulting `SimulatedObservations` type has two fields. `sim.times` is an array of time points for which the data was saved. `sim.derived` is the result of the derived variables.
-From there, the derived variabes are accessed by name.
+From there, the derived variables are accessed by name.
 For example,

 ```julia